 Karol Beneski: The Pole at the Centre of Mexican History

 Culture.pl presents the little-known story of a Pole who was a key witness to some of the most significant moments in Mexico’s history.
-A close friend of the first emperor of Mexico, Karol Beneski’s life may now offer answers to questions that have bothered historians for over a century.
+A close friend of the first emperor of Mexico, Karol Beneski’s life may now offer answers to questions that have troubled historians for more than a century.

-Throughout most of the 19th century, Mexico was in conflict about whether to be a monarchy or a republic, especially after it finally became an independent country in May 1822.
-Liberals wanted a republic using the USA as an example, while conservatives wanted a government with a strong army and a dominant Catholic church.
+Throughout most of the 19th century, Mexico was in conflict over whether to be a monarchy or a republic, especially after it finally became an independent country in May 1822.
+Liberals wanted a republic, using the United States, as an example, while conservatives wanted a government with a strong army and a dominant Catholic church.

 Karol Beneski, originally from Poland, lieutenant colonel retired from the Prussian Army, living here, has the honour to lay at the feet of your Majesty my respects and sincerely declare: that impressed by the good news of your Majesty’s heroic actions and doings at freeing your great country, along with (...) the hospitality shown to foreigners, I have decided to stay and live in Mexico, including my person to this generous nation and subjecting myself to its law and government.

-Beneski showed full commitment to Iturbide, writing that he was aware, that in order to settle in a foreign nation, he had to prove having professional skills or the ability to serve to it.
+Beneski showed a full commitment to Iturbide, as he wrote that he was aware that in order to settle in a foreign nation, he would have to prove his professional skills or the ability to serve it.

 I offer everything to your service and firmly swear to demonstrate faithfulness until the loss of my life.

 Beneski claimed he had lost all his documents during the trip to Mexico, but this was actually a lie.
-This was the perfect moment to make up his own CV and escalate within the hierarchy of the Mexican Army.
-He was assigned as a Lieutenant Colonel, but quickly became an aide-de-camp to General Anastasio Bustamante, who would put him closer to Emperor Agustín de Iturbide.
+This was the perfect moment to build up his own CV and escalate within the hierarchy of the Mexican Army.
+Assigned as a lieutenant colonel, he quickly became an aide-de-camp to General Anastasio Bustamante, who would put him closer to Emperor Agustín de Iturbide.

 Why come to Mexico?

-Travellers were usually amazed with the nature of the country, its natural resources, hospitality and of course social divisions and poverty.
+More often than not, travellers were usually amazed by the country's nature, its natural resources, hospitality and, of course, its social divisions and poverty.
 There was a varied offer of fruits and vegetables, as well as tortillas, beans, chilli and pulque, a foamy alcoholic beverage.

 Some readers may already know that relations between Poles and Mexicans started in the 16th century with Jan Dantyszek, a diplomat for Sigismund I, King of Poland and the Grand Duke of Lithuania.
 Dantyszek began a correspondence with Hernán Cortés, the Spanish conqueror of Mexico.
-However, few people are aware that the interaction between the two countries included a lot more than the odd letter here or there.
+Few people are aware, however, that the interaction between the two countries included a lot more than the odd letter here or there.

 Independent Mexico: a monarchy or a republic?

 In June 1808, Charles IV abdicated from the Spanish throne, passing it down to his son Fernando VII.
-But upon his resignation, Napoleon seized power of Spain, leaving the two in a power struggle.
-All these conflicts, along with the European revolutions at the beginning of the 19th century had Europeans distracted, making it the perfect time for Mexico to gain independence.
+But upon his resignation, Napoleon seized control of Spain, leaving the two in a power struggle.
+All these conflicts, along with the European revolutions at the beginning of the 19th century, had Europeans distracted – making it the perfect time for Mexico to gain independence.

-But at that time in Mexico, ‘creoles’ (Spanish descendants born in Mexico) weren’t thinking about building a republic – they were still thinking in terms of New Spain, the enormous colonial territory that took up most of North America, and who should become its new king.
+At that time in Mexico, however, ‘creoles’ (Spanish descendants born in Mexico) weren’t thinking about building a republic – they were still thinking in terms of New Spain, the enormous colonial territory that took up most of North America, and who should become its new king.
 It wasn’t until 1821 when the newly-formed Mexican Empire became an independent monarchy supported by the church and an army.
-In July 1822 Agustin de Iturbide, one of the heroes of Mexican independence, was crowned emperor.
+In July 1822, Agustin de Iturbide, one of the heroes of Mexican independence, was crowned emperor.

-The will to gain independence was shared by many, but not everybody had the same plan on what the new system should look like.
-Most of the people in power saw in Iturbide an opportunity to apply their own plans.
+The will to gain independence was shared by many, but not everyone shared the same plans for what the new system should look like.
+Most of the people in power saw in Iturbide an opportunity to apply their own agendas.

 Both congress and the emperor were to adjudicate themselves Mexico’s sovereignty, but it was clear they had different perspectives.
-Iturbide ended up getting rid of the every congress member, accusing them of being conspirators and imprisoning some of them.
+Iturbide ended up getting rid of the every congress member, accusing them of being conspirators and imprisoning some.

 Everything in the political order was in the hands of a small but dominant minority, who were ostensibly the heirs of the colonial system of power.
-According to Mexican historian Luis Alberto de la Garza, the delay in setting up an effective centralised power had less to do with the fear of tyranny, and more to do with vested interests’ fear of a centralised government that could actually become impartial and fair.
+According to Mexican historian Luis Alberto de la Garza, the delay in setting up an effective centralised power had less to do with the fear of tyranny and more with vested interests’ fear of a centralised government which could actually become impartial and fair.